-Alula Down play traditional and self written songs using a minimal approach, sound collage, and semi-improvisation of voice and instruments made of wood & reeds.
+Alula Down play traditional and self written songs using sound collage, and semi-improvisation of voice and instruments made of wood & reeds.

 It is the project of Mark Waters & Kate Gathercole (Sproatly Smith, Heed the Thunder).
 The duo explore folksong stories through found-sounds and textures created by drone, effects and repetitive interweaving strings.

 Alula Down is part of an active community of folk musicians & artists in Herefordshire that go under the name Weirdshire (or occasionally Ruralcore).
 The community is an important source of collaboration and inspiration, and regularly play host to a wide range of visiting artists.